Quantum-enhanced screened dark energy detection: Expected bounds

-An object is screened from the symmetron force when its density is above the critical density $\rho_*=\mu_s^2M_s^2$.
-The region in $M_s$ that our proposed experiment would constrain is the region where this critical density is between the densities of the source object and the surrouding vacuum.
-These two density restrictions cause the sharp sides of the excluded regions in both our predicted excluded regions and the atom interferometry exclusion regions in Figure 4.
+An object is screened from the symmetron force when its density is above the critical density $\rho^*$.
+The region in $M_s$ that our proposed experiment would constrain is the region where this critical density is between the densities of the source object and the surrounding vacuum, so

-The curve in the high $M_s$ section of the predicted excluded regions is the area where the critical density and the source object density become comparable.
-The peak in the low $M_s$ section of the $\mu_s=10^{-4}$ eV excluded region is caused by a resonance where the Compton wavelength of the symmetron field matches the distance from the object to the BEC.